What Are Major Challenges In Detecting Ad Fraud?

 Ad Fraud Detection Techniques

-In order to reduce the impact of digital ad fraud, marketers and companies have made noticeable advances in ad fraud detection over the past few years.
+In order to reduce the impact of digital ad fraud, marketers and companies have made noticeable advances in ad fraud detection technology over the past few years.
+How to detect ad fraud?
 Some smart ways to prevent ad fraud are:

 - Have adequate ad verification tools